Early Signs Of Pregnancy

 - You could experience a heavy, full feeling in your pelvis with bloating and more wind.
 You’ll question yourself about those pickles and make a silent pledge to yourself to go a little easy on them.
 The cause for this particular wind is not influenced by your diet though.

-- Feelings of almost overwhelming tiredness, to the point where you wonder how you could possibly get through the day.
+- Feelings of almost overwhelming fatigue, to the point where you wonder how you could possibly get through the day.
 This may be worse if you have other children to care for and who are demanding on your time and physical energy.

 - If you have been charting your basal body temperature to predict when you ovulate, you may notice your temperature is elevated for around 18 days.
 A temporary rise in temperature during ovulation is normal, though it usually returns to a normal range if a fertilised egg does not implant.